 You can make the most of the cavity wall in your new build by having a cavity wall gas fire installed.
 A cavity wall gas fire features all the benefits of a full-depth gas fire but with the added ability to be installed in the internal leaf of a cavity wall.
 Most of these fires come complete with a dedicated rear exit balanced flue termination kit, which uses a twin-wall pipe to vent directly through the outside wall.
 Glass-fronted, the fire is completely sealed from the room and the air needed for combustion is drawn from the exterior of the property.

 Partial cavity wall gas fires work in much the same way as a cavity wall fire.
 Here, the fire is recessed almost entirely within the internal leaf of the wall, with a small protrusion left to be housed.
 This reduces the footprint of the fire in the room dramatically, requiring little space.
-One example from Gazco is the award-winning Riva2 500HL Slimline Gas Fire, which is even available with a stylish Esprit surround to house the extra depth.
+One example from Gazco is the award-winning Riva2 500HL Slimline Gas Fire.

 Yes.
 Perhaps the easiest installation of all, an electric log burner does not require anything more than a plug point making it a great option for a new build.
-Depending on how involved you want your installation to be, you could opt for simple options such as choosing an electric fire that simply hangs on the wall, like an outset Skope model, or go further and install a faux chimney breast for a freestanding electric stove to sit within for a realistic result.
+Depending on how involved you want your installation to be, you could opt for simple options such as choosing an electric fire that simply hangs on the wall, like an outset eReflex model with Trento Suite, or go further and install a faux chimney breast for a freestanding electric stove to sit within for a realistic result.

 An electric fire is best placed in the middle of the room, away from windows or doors.
 This allows the maximum efficiency from the heater to circulate the warm air around the environment.